 2.5 - Skip the middleman

 If possible, make the client available to the development team.
 There is no reason for a developer to always go through the project manager.
 If a task has been agreed upon, but some details are lacking - why set up a whole meeting?
-Call or write an email.
-Meetings do not always have to be formal.
+Call or write an email, meetings do not always have to be formal.
 Sometimes a single call/email can save you hours of planning.
-Just make sure to document what is agreed upon.
-It is always a good idea to get this in written form.
+Just make sure to document what is agreed upon and it is always a good idea to get this in written form.

 2.6 - Spare them the technical talk

 Sometimes meetings lose their value if the development team goes into "solution mode".
 This is when the team spends too much time on the how instead of the what and why.
 The client usually do not care much about the technical details - except if it has an impact on the product.
 Sometimes a team of developers can be caught in talking solutions in between them.
-This is a waste of precious time with the client.
-Technical talks should have their own forum.
+This is a waste of precious time with the client, technical talks should be in a different forum.

 2.7 - Definition of done